 What can enterprise businesses do to reap the benefits of cloud technology while ensuring a secure environment for sensitive information?
 Recognizing those challenges is the first step to finding solutions that work.
-The next step is choosing the right tools and vendors to mitigate those challenges.
+The next step is choosing the right tools and vendors to mitigate those cloud security challenges.

-Challenge 1: DDoS attacks
+Challenge 1: DDoS and Denial-of-Service Attacks

 As more and more businesses and operations move to the cloud, cloud providers are becoming a bigger target for malicious attacks.
 Distributed denial of service (DDoS) attacks are more common than ever before.
-Verisign reported IT services, cloud and SaaS was the most frequently targeted industry during the first quarter of 2015.
+Verisign reported IT services, cloud platforms (PaaS) and SaaS was the most frequently targeted industry during the first quarter of 2015.

 A DDoS attack is designed to overwhelm website servers so it can no longer respond to legitimate user requests.
 If a DDoS attack is successful, it renders a website useless for hours, or even days.
 This can result in a loss of revenue, customer trust and brand authority.